+Staff at Glen Eden Primary are committed to providing the best possible education for our students and continue to look at ways of improving what we do.
 We gather a range of data to inform our teaching and to monitor individual and group progress.
 Children are involved in the learning process and are aware of next steps to progress their learning.
 Parents are kept well informed of student progress through accurate reporting and student led conferences.
-We celebrate success.
+We celebrate effort, progress and success.

 Our pou was carved in 2015 to celebrate our centenary.
-The carver was Sunnah Thompson (Te Kawerau a Maki) and the figure on the pou is Tiriwa.
+The carver was Sunnah Thompson (Te Kawerau a Maki) and the figure on the pou is Tiriwā.

-Te Kawerau a Maki are tangata whenua (people of the land) of Waitakere City.
-They regard Tiriwa is a significant ancestor.
-Their heartland is the Waitakere Ranges, also known as Te Waonui-a-Tiriwa (the great forest of Tiriwa) Tiriwa is said to have moved Rangitoto from Karekare to the Hauraki Gulf.
+Te Kawerau a Maki are the tangata whenua (people of the land) of Waitakere City.
+Tiriwā is a significant ancestor.
+The heartland of Te Kawerau is the Waitakere Ranges, also known as Te Waonui-a-Tiriwā (the great forest of Tiriwā) Amongst other things Tiriwā is said to have moved Rangitoto from Karekare to the Hauraki Gulf.

 On the base of the pou are birds and animals from the Waitakere region.